auth0/docs/articles/tutorials/how-to-monitor-auth0.md

 If you've extended Auth0 through [rules](/rules) or [a custom database connection](/connections/database/mysql), you can build a synthetic transaction that exercises these capabilities using the [Resource Owner Password Grant](/api-auth/tutorials/password-grant).

-We recommend using an authentication flow that doesn't require a user interface (such as the `Resource Owner flow`) so that you don't have to use a monitoring tool that is capable of mimicking the actions of a user.
+We recommend using an authentication flow that doesn't require a user interface (such as the **Resource Owner Password Grant**) so that you don't have to use a monitoring tool that is capable of mimicking the actions of a user.
 Many monitoring tools exist using this approach, including:

 * [New Relic](http://newrelic.com)
 * [Pingdom](http://pingdom.com)